 A Chinese boy on his hands and knees attempts to flee.
 Native American and African American children press up against the cliff with nowhere to escape.

 At the center top of the image, a U.S. Public School crumbles.
 An inverted American flag, a sign of distress, flies prominently.
-On the other side of the river, stands a Vatican shaped in the likeness of “Tammany Hall.”
+On the other side of the river, stands Vatican- shaped structure named “Tammany Hall.”
 The cartoon was reissued in 1875 and the sign over the buildings was changed to “Political Roman Catholic Church.”
-Flags of the Papal Coat of Arms, and the Irish harp, fly atop the side domes.
+Flags of the Papal Coat of Arms, and the Irish harp fly atop the side domes.
 Attached to the right of the Roman Catholic Church is the “Political Roman Catholic School.”

 Nast’s principal opposition to the Catholic Church rested on what he feared was the Church’s aim to subvert the nation’s public school system by diverting public funds to sectarian schools (St. Hill, 70).
 Benjamin Justice’s research on Nast’s feelings about Catholic interference in the public school system provides valuable insights.
 Justice feels that American antagonism toward Catholics resulted from the church’s rapid rise due to immigration and the American Catholic church’s adoption of conservative ultramontane Romanish leadership, which “increasingly insisted on separate, publicly-funded schools, making it incompatible with republican government and unfit to offer mass education at public expense” (175).
 Justice surmises that Nast’s vicious blasts at the public school issue came to life as part of a broader attack on the relationship between Tammany Hall and the Catholic Church.
 Nast visual attacks were pointed objections to “Catholic political ascendency over the state” rather than an attack on Catholic culture or Catholics as individuals (183).